EssamWisam/cmp-docs/public/department/Extras/Opportunities/GraduateStudies.md

 III.
 Make someone in Germany demonstrate the ability of covering you financially (this may be risky for them so this option only makes sense if you have a close relative in Germany).

-The most popular option is perhaps to make the blocked account and try to work during MS in Germany (part-time is allowed) so that you don't use much of that money.
+The most popular option is perhaps to make a blocked account and try to work during MS in Germany (part-time is allowed) so that you don't use much of that money.
 Understand more about blocked accounts by [watching this](https://www.youtube.com/watch?v=M9pzM-a-sOk&pp=ygUpZmludGliYSBibG9ja2VkIGFjY291bnQgbW9oYW1lZCBlbGJhc2lvbnk%3D).

 For jobs, there is a special position ‘working student’ you can search through Linkedin, XING, Stepstone.